xmisao/tirofinale/README.md

     libxslt-dev
 ~~~~

-Distribution version is detected automatically when you run `tirofinale` on Alpine Linux environment.
+Tirofinale read `/etc/alpine-release` file and detect Alpine Linux version automatically.
-If you specify version manually, you can use `--dist-version VERSION` option.
+If you want to specify version manually, you can use `--dist-version VERSION` option.
-The following line show packages which are required to build `nokogiri` gem on Alpine Linux v3.4 on any environment.

 ~~~~
 $ tirofinale --dist-version 3.4 --gem nokogiri
 ~~~~

-Dependency of gem to gems will be resolved by Tirofinale's `--dependency` option.
+Tirofinale resolve dependency of a gem to gems when specify `--dependency` option.

 For example, `thin` gem depends on `daemons` gem, `eventmachine` gem and `rack` gem.
-And, `openssl-dev` package is required to build `eventmachine` on Alpine Linux.
+`openssl-dev` package is required to install `eventmachine` gem on Alpine Linux.

-In folowing example, Tirofinale show distribution packages dependent by `thin` gem and `thin` gem depdns on gems.
+Folowing example, Tirofinale show distribution packages required by installing `thin` gem and `thin` gem depends to gems.

 ~~~~
 $ tirofinale --gem thin --dependency --pretty-print